Never sneer at Malibu. Without it, can you believe the variety of faded celebrities we’d have to endure? Cher would appear to be Andy Warhol.

 From our drop-top Jeep, the sea seems like a disco ball, with flickers of sunlight and the toothy snarls of demigod surfers and their women (or demigoddess surfers and their dudes).

-I could power this stretch of toll road — one of the noblest inside the country — to examine the vintage VW buses, the little deuce coupes, and all the sketchy seashore buggies the watermen use.
+I could drive this stretch of toll road—one of the noblest in the country—to examine the vintage V.W. buses, the little deuce coupes, and all the sketchy beach buggies the watermen use.

 As you come back into the city at stoplights, I marvel over the Polo Lounge crimson within the bluffs.